Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 In order to start dynamic analysis, we move the file over to the file path for 64 bit, and later than office 2016: `C:\Program Files\Microsoft Office\root\Templates`

-Now, we will get set up for several other things to happen, ProcMon, TCPView, Wireshark, and Regshot being the main tools to check for any changes, see what child processes spawn, and view any C2 connections out.
+Now, we will get set up other tools for the Dynamic Analysis including ProcMon, TCPView, Wireshark, and Regshot being the main tools to check for any changes, see what child processes spawn, and view any C2 connections going out.

 ### ProcMon
 After opening the file in the templates section, we get 4 pop ups immediately that show regsvr32.exe being exploited to execute 4 strange files, files we saw referenced earlier after doing a string dump: